nlopes/libhoney-rust/README.md

 indicate that the event was successfully sent).
 Use the Vec returned by .responses() to check whether events were successfully received by Honeycomb’s servers.

-TODO(nlopes): Add support for metadata - currently this does not exist in libhoney-rust.

 Before sending an event, you have the option to attach metadata to that event.
 This metadata is not sent to Honeycomb; instead, it’s used to help you match up individual responses with sent events.
 When sending an event, libhoney will take the metadata from